UZMA63/registrationform/README.md

 # Registrationform
-I am Usin Html and CSS in this Project
+I am Using Html and CSS in this Project
 # Output